pranavraja/jira-py/README.md

 This will open the issue in your default browser.
 You might need to log in again.

 There's also `scripts/search`, `scripts/edit_comment`, `scripts/delete_comment`, and `scripts/transition` for you to try out, they should be self-explanatory.
 Run them without any arguments to get usage details.
 Have a look at the API and you can probably easily extend it to do other things.

+# API

+The main API is in `lib/jira.py`.
+You can read the [annotated source code](http://pranavraja.github.com/jira-py/docs/jira.html).
+Note that the API will probably change around a lot as I just started this.

+# Running the tests

+To run the tests, you'll need to install [nose](http://pypi.python.org/pypi/nose) and [mock](http://pypi.python.org/pypi/mock).
+Easiest way to do this is through pip, e.g. `sudo pip install mock nose`

+After installing the prerequisites, clone the repo and run:

+	nosetests

 # Credentials